Regularized Nonlinear Acceleration

 The paper is organized as follows.
-In Section \ref{ss:lin} we recall basic results behind MPE for linear iterations and introduce in Section \ref{ss:ampe} an approximate version of MPE, connecting it to the conjugate gradient method.
-Then, in Section \ref{ss:nonlin}, we generalize these results to nonlinear iterations and show in Section \ref{ss:regularized}, how to fully control the impact of nonlinearity.
+In Section \ref{sec:acc_fixedpoint} we recall basic results behind the acceleration for linear iterations.
+Then, in Section \ref{sec:reg_acc}, we generalize these results to nonlinear iterations and show how to fully control the impact of nonlinearity.
 We use these results to derive explicit bounds on the acceleration performance of our estimates.
-Finally, we present numerical results in Section~\ref{s:numres}.
+In Section \ref{sec:ext} we connect the acceleration methods to the conjugate gradient method and Nesterov's method.
+Finally, we present numerical results in Section~\ref{sec:numres}.